PanPapag/Game-Of-Life/README.md

 ## Implementation

-Our code for this assignment is spitted into many files.
+Our code for this assignment is splitted into many files.
 We have a directory which contains common files used by all the methods that we have developed.
 For each method (MPI, OpenMP, CUDA), we have a directory containing all the useful files.
 In the directory misc, there are various input and output files, while in the directory plots there are vrious plots regarding our time achievements while running this program in a supercomputer.

 ### MPI - OpenMP